airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 them to a suitable representation (numbers have to be converted to strings, etc), and stick them all together appropriately.

-We\'ve seen how to use the C programming languageC programming language prototypesprototypes to call library functions.
+We\'ve seen how to use the C programming language prototypes to call library functions.
 To use them effectively, however, you need to know several more of the possible data types for reading functions.
 Here are the main ones: